shiras-v-m/Job-Seeking-App/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Reactjs
-- react-hot-toast
+- Node.js
-- react-icons
+- Express.js
-- react-toastify
+- JSON Web Token(JWT)

 ## <a name="features">🔋 Features</a>